Heng-Kakada/Facial-Verification-with-a-Siamese-Network/README.md

 ## After You Create An Environment Successful

 1. you need to get firebase credential from firebase website.Then you put your credential in **smart-home-cred.json**.
-2. after you need to create telegram bot by using bot-father in telegram and then put your bot api to **ultis/constance.py**
+2. after you need to create telegram bot by using bot-father in telegram and then put your bot api to **ultis/constant.py** on variable name TOKEN and USER_ID